-In today’s article, we will talk about text-to-speech in Google Docs and how you can utilize this feature to multitask and save time.
+In today’s article, we will talk about text-to-speech in Google Docs and how you can utilize text to speech and speech to text feature in Google Docs to multitask and save time.
 So let’s get into it.

-Part 1: How To Use Text To Speech In Google Docs
+Part 1: How To Do Text To Speech on Google Docs

 Here are some of the compelling benefits the text-to-speech capability offers:

 Benefits of Text to Speech on Google Docs:

 1. The visually impaired or people with hindered eyesight can easily listen to a document despite reading or writing it.

 2. You can also find mistakes in your writing as the robot pronounces the words, and it is easy to pick the errors.

 3. Better heard when read; our mind can easily remember things that are heard instead of what is read.
 If you use the feature, you can always keep important points in your mind.

 Here is the step-by-step guide to enabling text-to-speech in Google Docs: